FalleN

 Gabriel Toledo de Alcântara Sguario (born May 30, 1991), better known as FalleN, is a Brazilian professional Counter-Strike 2 player for Furia Esports and former Counter-Strike: Global Offensive, Counter-Strike: Source and Counter-Strike 1.6 player.
+FalleN is a two-time Counter-Strike Major champion, winning MLG Columbus 2016 with Luminosity Gaming and ESL One Cologne 2016 with SK Gaming.

-In 2015 he was chosen the most influential person in Brazilian eSports.
+In 2015, FalleN was chosen as the most influential person in Brazilian esports.
 He was also nominated PC personality of the year by the eSports Industry Awards in 2016.
-He is the owner of Brazilian eSports organization Games Academy.
-During 2016 and 2017, Fallen was described as one of the top AWPers, in-game leaders, and overall players in the world.
-He is also known as one of the few CS2 players who use the AWP and in-game lead, at the same time.
+He is the owner of Brazilian esports organization Games Academy.